 - ^W: search or find some text in nano

-- ^D: delete character currently under the cursor
+- ^D: delete the character currently under the cursor

-- ^K: delete line in nano, nano remove line
+- ^K: delete the line in nano, nano remove line

-- Also for remove or clear or delete some content or multiple lines you can select lines with your mouse and then use CTRL+K.
+- Also, to remove, clear, or delete some content or multiple lines, you can select lines with your mouse and then use CTRL+K.

 - ^O: save file nano (you will be prompted for a file to save to)